Understanding MA Probate Records (1635-2025)

 "Probate records often reveal family relationships, economic status, and historical context that might not be found in other documents."

-Value of Probate Records in Family History Research
+The Value of Probate Records for Genealogy Research

 Early Records (pre-1800)